In today’s post comes from Discovery Leader Matt Cunliffe at MacGregor Point Provincial Park.

 Annual or seasonal permit holder?
 We appreciate your support of Ontario Parks, and are so glad to make it more affordable for you to visit regularly.
 Remember, though, that seasonal permits do not allow (skip the line) priority access.
 Please wait until the lane is clear for you to proceed.

 4. Have your seasonal permit, advance daily vehicle permit, or payment option ready

 This helps to keep the line (if any) moving.
 We have tap!

-If you’re visiting one of seventeen parks piloting advance daily vehicle permits this year, be sure to follow instructions on your confirmation email.
+If you are visiting one of the participating parks that offers advance daily vehicle permits, be sure to follow instructions on your confirmation email.

 Annual or seasonal permit holder?
 Have your permit facing the gate staff so it can be easily identified.

 Pro tip: if you’re checking in for camping, consider preregistering before you arrive to speed up the process.
 Log in to your account to update your license plate and the names of members in your group.

 5. Be kind and polite to park staff

 We will happily provide information and explain why some rules exist.